cloudwatt/applications/bundle-trusty-etherpad/README_EN.md

 # 5 Minutes Stacks, Episode six : Etherpad

+Work in progress - The image that will be used to deploy Etherpad will be published the first week of july.
+Please be patient!
+Thanks :)

 ## Episode six : Etherpad

 For this sixth episode, it is now time to talk about Etherpad.
 Etherpad is a real time collaborative text editor.
 It allows different users to edit a document simultaneously and to display in real time the modifications done by other contributors.